Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Conclusion

 \section{Conclusion}

-In this work, we propose a spike-based backpropagation training methodology for state-of-the-art deep SNN architectures.
-This methodology enables real-time training in deep SNNs while achieving comparable inference accuracies on standard image recognition tasks.
+In this work, we propose a spike-based backpropagation training methodology for popular deep neural network architectures.
+This methodology enables deep SNNs to achieve competitive classification accuracies on standard image recognition tasks.
 Our experiments show the effectiveness of the proposed learning strategy on deeper SNNs (7-11 layer VGG and ResNet network architectures) by achieving the best classification accuracies in MNIST, SVHN and CIFAR-10 datasets among other networks trained with spike-based learning till date.
 The performance gap in terms of quality between ANN and SNN is substantially reduced by the application of our proposed methodology.
-We can achieve \textit{6.32x-15.32x} energy-efficiency compared to ANN counterparts as well as \textit{2.36x-7.81x} over ANN-SNN converted networks for inference by exploiting our training methodology and applying the trained SNN on neuromorphic hardware.
-Moreover, trained deep SNNs can infer \textit{8x-36x} faster than ANN-SNN converted networks.
+Moreover, significant computational energy savings are expected when deep SNNs (trained with the proposed method) are employed on suitable neuromorphic hardware for the inference.